HEnquist/camilladsp/backend_coreaudio.md

 CoreAudio is the standard audio API of macOS.
 The CoreAudio support of CamillaDSP is provided by [an updated and extended fork](https://github.com/HEnquist/coreaudio-rs) of the [coreaudio-rs library](https://github.com/RustAudio/coreaudio-rs).

+CoreAudio is a large API that offers several ways to accomplish most common tasks.
+CamillaDSP uses the low-level AudioUnits for playback and capture.
+An AudioUnit that represents a hardware device has two stream formats.
+One format is used for communicating with the application.
+This is typically 32-bit float, the same format that CoreAudio uses internally.
+The other format (called the physical format) is the one used to send or receive data to/from the sound card driver.

 ## Capturing audio from other applications

 To capture audio from applications a virtual sound card is needed.